Memorial Page - NFA Class of 1960

 Schultz, Sheila Feldman "Sheil"

-Sheila C. Feldman of Beach Road, formerly of McClelland Ave, Troy, beloved wife of Albert J. Feldman Sr. of Clifton Park entered into enternal life at her residence in the loving care of her family.
-Born on Janurary 20, 1942 in Neburgh, NY, she was the daughter of Connie Bucci Swanson of Guilderland and the late Harold Schultz and step-daughter of Richard Swanson of Guilderland.
+Sheila C. Feldman of Beach Road, formerly of Troy, NY beloved wife of Albert J. Feldman Sr. of Clifton Park entered into enternal life in 2003.
+Born on Janurary 20, 1942 in Neburgh, she was the daughter of Connie Bucci Swanson of Guilderland and the late Harold Schultz and step-daughter of Richard Swanson of Guilderland.
 She had been employed at St. Colman's Home in Watervliet in early childhood development as a teacher's assistant.
 She was a member of the Lutheran Church of Resurrection in Latham.
-Survivors in addition to her beloved husband, Albert, whom she married on May 20, 1962 and her mother and stepfather include two devoted children, Albert J Feldman Jr. and his wife Amy of Rexford and Melissa Feldman of Ballston Lake; cherished granddaughter, Madison Buchan of Ballston Lake.
-Sheila was much anticipating the arrival of twin granddaughters this October.
+Survivors in addition to her husband, Albert, whom she married on May 20, 1962 and her mother and stepfather include two children, Albert J Feldman Jr. and wife Amy of Rexford and Melissa Feldman of Ballston Lake; cherished granddaughter, Madison Buchan of Ballston Lake.

 Sollazzo, John "Slatz"